jack-work/DataverseComments/README.md

 https://make.powerapps.com/environments/{your_environment_id}/apps/{app_id}/details

 ## Known Limitations
-- Due to system constraints, deleted comments, orphaned threads, resolved states, and control names cannot be easily shown.
+- Due to system constraints, certain comment details (e.g. control names) cannot be shown.
 - By default, only the first 50 applications will be shown.
 This limit can be modified by editing the script directly to remove or adjust the result limit.

 ## 🔧 Troubleshooting